OGProgrammer/xdebug-example/README.md

 Don't forget to turn this back off as these files can get quite large with complex applications.

-An example can be found in the docker example on playing around with the profiler.
+An example can be found in the docker example repository that plays around with the profiler.

 ### About & other info